 Just words “Rack The Slide” can sound like fingernails scratching on a blackboard or can cause you to feel pain in your arthritic hands.
-This really doesn’t have to be so, why because believe it or not it’s not about strength and you don’t need manly hands and arms to rack the slide effectively.
+Racking the slide of your gun doesn’t have to be so.
+Believe it or not, it’s not about strength!
+You don’t need manly hands and arms to rack the slide effectively.
 It is all about TECHNIQUE.
-Many instructors, usually male don’t teach the proper technique because technique isn’t as important to the stronger, larger handed male.
+Many instructors don’t teach the proper technique because the technique isn’t as important to the stronger, larger handed male.
 They just do it.
 Well, for many women – that just doesn’t work.

-The type of gun does play a role, typically the larger the caliber the firearm, the tighter and more challenging this action can be.
+The type of gun does play a role, typically the larger the caliber the firearm, the tighter and more challenging Racking the slide of your gun can be.
 Usually, .380’s and 9mm (and anything of a lower caliber) have fairly smooth racking.
-This IS something to consider and why it is so important to handle and try any gun before purchasing.
+This IS something to consider when purchasing a gun and why it is so important to handle and try any gun before purchasing.
 You must be able to work all of the mechanisms properly on a firearm for effective and safe gun handling.

 A semi-automatic pistol uses the energy generated by the firing of the first round and uses it to expel the spent casings and draw in the rest of the subsequent rounds from the magazine.
 The first round must be chambered manually to get the whole process in motion in a semi-automatic.
 To accomplish this, the first round held in the magazine, which holds the round and is inserted into the grip of a semi-automatic, must be “pulled” from the magazine and aligned with the barrel in the chamber.

-The most important thing to remember is this..
+The most important thing to remember when racking the slide of your gun is this.
 PUSH not PULL.

-The proper technique is to PUSH your dominant hand firmly, the hand gripping the gun forward while holding the rear of the slide NOT pulling the rear of the slide backwards.
+The proper technique to Rack the slide of your gun is to PUSH your dominant hand firmly, the hand gripping the gun forward while holding the rear of the slide NOT pulling the rear of the slide backward.
 Here are the steps:

 1. Grasp your gun with a dominant hand, with your trigger finger outside the trigger guard and with your non-dominant hand grasp the upper and rear end of the slide.
 Position your hand so the heel of your hand is nearest you with your other four fingers over the slide and grasping on the outer side.
 Not pinching it from the rear between your thumb and index finger.
 CAUTION: do not let your hand cover the ejection port as your hand can get severely pinched in it during the sliding action and blocking the ejection port can cause a jam.